sillepragi/SILLE-PRAGI/README.md

-# Tere! 👋 Mina olen Sille Pragi
+# Hi there! 👋 I'm Sille Pragi

-## 🎯 Andmeanalüütiku karjääri algus
+## 🎯 Junior Data Analyst

-Õpin hetkel **DACA (Data Analyst Career Accelerator)** programmis ja ehitan oma esimest professionaalset portfooliot.
+I am currently participating in the **Data Analyst Career Accelerator (DACA)** program, where I am developing practical skills in data analytics and building my first professional portfolio.

+My goal is to transition into a career in data analytics and use data to uncover insights, support decision-making, and solve real-world business problems.

 ## 🛠️ Tehnoloogiad, mida õpin